 Section 24: Deductions from income from House Property

-- If the person took loan for purchase or construction (not renovation) of a property before actually buying or completing its construction, then also he can still claim the interest.
-The deductions can be claimed on the interest paid before the construction or purchase is completed, in 5 equal instalments, from the year in which the house is bought or the construction is completed.
+- If the loan is for the purchase or construction (not renovation) of a property before actually buying or completing its construction, then also the person can claim the interest.

-To avail this deduction, the person needs to compute the interest amount he has to pay to the bank or financial institution from where he has taken the loan and separate from the principal repayment.
-It does not matter whether the amount has been actually paid to the financier – one can get deduction for the complete annual interest amount.
+To avail of this deduction, the person needs to compute the interest amount he has to pay to the bank or financial institution from where he has taken the loan and separate it from the principal repayment.
+Moreover, it does not matter whether there is actual payment of amount to the financier – one can get the deduction for the complete annual interest amount.

 Also Read: Do I need to file Income Tax Return?